openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 - **callbackHost**
 Callback network address of the system runtime, default is auto-discovery

-- **bindAddress**
-The address the XML-/BINRPC server binds to, default is value of "callbackHost"

 - **xmlCallbackPort**
 Callback port of the binding's XML-RPC server, default is 9125 and counts up for each additional bridge